celer/fire-ts/README.md

 ```jsp
 <% CODE %>
 ```
-will be evaluated as javascript, and it can even be multi-line
+will be evaluated as JavaScript, and it can even be multi-line

 ```jsp
 Let's do some looping